 Research also suggests that a low carb diet may reduce appetite, which can lead to naturally eating fewer calories without thinking about it or feeling hungry (

 Note that the long-term effects of a low carb diet are still being researched.
 It can also be difficult to adhere to a low carb diet, which may lead to yo-yo dieting and less success in maintaining a healthy weight.

 To determine the best way for you to lose weight, consult your doctor for recommendations.

-Reducing sugars and starches, or carbs, from your diet can help curb your appetite, lower your insulin levels, and make you lose weight.
+Reducing refined carbohydrates may help curb your appetite, lower your insulin levels, and help you lose weight.

 But the long-term effects of a low carb diet are not yet known.
 A reduced calorie diet could be more sustainable.

 Aim to include a variety of foods at each meal.
 To balance your plate and help you lose weight your meals should include:

 - a protein source

 - fat source

 - a small portion of complex carbohydrates, such as whole grains